solidcode79/Unofficial-CS6515-FAQ/README.md

 The rest of the stuff you can learn but developing basic problem-solving skills while possible to do for someone really smart may put you under a lot of stress, and if you fail to do so, your venting would probably put lots of others in stress.

+There is a great website, https://www.geeksforgeeks.com, that covers quite a lot of textbook as well as general algorithmic problems like dynamic programming, divide and conquer as well as (and most of all) NP-Completeness proofs.
+Practice as many problem on this website as you can.
+(It is better to do this after going through HW practice problems and Office Hours)

+## How to study in Study Groups?
+In my experience, form a small study group that is committed and consistent.
+Make a regular timetable instead of leaving it on chat when to meet next, for example, every Monday, Wednesday and Saturday is one such schedule.
+Treat these study groups as if you are the student as well as the tutor.
+Everyone in the group picks up a topic and teaches it to others in the group.
+Think and challenge each other collectively on what could come in the exam.
+Especially, try to get into Professor's mind on what could be an MCQ topic and what could come as a 20 point question.

 ## I don't have the prerequisites or time to prepare - can I get a B in CS6515?
 People have done it before but I won't have been able to.
 For me, it took me several years to develop problem solving skills, a peer of mine at school developed better skills than me in a matter of months but a majority of people I met took several iterations, say a couple of years to develop basic problem-solving skills (usually those two years were during their undergrad years or over the first few years of their job).